-1.1 This document outlines the process involved when the Inspector-General considers taking steps that may lead to cancellation, suspension, or the placement of conditions on the registration of a registered trustee under the Bankruptcy Act 1966 (the Act).
-The Act incorporates, as Schedule 2 to the Act, the Insolvency Practice Schedule (Bankruptcy) (“the Schedule”) which contains the disciplinary provisions.
+1.1 This document outlines the process involved when the Inspector-General considers taking steps that may lead to the cancellation or suspension of, or the placement of conditions on, the registration of a registered trustee under the Bankruptcy Act 1966 (the Act).
+The Act incorporates, as Schedule 2 to the Act, the Insolvency Practice Schedule (Bankruptcy) (the Schedule) which contains the disciplinary provisions.

 1.2 This document also outlines the independent committee processes and the basis of the Inspector-General’s decision making.

 2.1 Registered trustees are required to maintain the utmost professionalism, independence, impartiality, honesty and ethics in their dealings.
 They are considered officers of the court and, in exercising powers and discretion and making decisions, no lesser standard is to be expected of them than of a court or judge.
 They play a central role in the administration of estates and are under a general duty to exercise the powers in such a fashion that the objects of the Act, including those of equality between creditors and fairness to bankrupts and debtors, are served.

 2.2 Registered trustees also have statutory duties set out in the Act.
 They have a fundamental duty when administering an estate to carry out certain investigations and undertake certain tasks and functions as set out in section 19 of the Act.
 Trustees are also required to maintain proper accounts and records, have proper money handling processes and assist when required with inquiries or investigations conducted by the Inspector-General.

 2.3 Registered trustees are also required to comply with the legislative standards set out in Division 42 of the Insolvency Practice Rules (Bankruptcy) 2016 (Practice Rules).